bigwiv/Biopython-cn/chr9.rst

     pubmed pubmed_pubmed_reviews_five 5

 The actual search results are stored as under the ``"Link"`` key.
 In total, 110 items were found under standard search.
-Let°Øs now at the first search result:
+Let‚Äôs now at the first search result:

 .. code:: verbatim